cobbzilla/shestrel/README.md

 * ksize: show queue size
 * kflush: flush a queue
 * kflush_all: flush all queues
-* kmove: copy all items from one queue to another queue
+* kmove: move all items from one queue to another queue
 * kpopulate: write many items to a queue

 ## Referencing a queue